College of Family and Consumer Sciences

 My current research is on understanding how youth develop future orienatation and how future orientation protects youth against engagement in risky behaviors as well as promote positive development.
 In addition, I am currently looking at how neighborhood envionrment impacts youth development of risks and resilience.

-Zehua is a 4th-year doctoral student in Human Development and Family Science.
+Zehua is a 5th-year doctoral candidate in Human Development and Family Science.
 Her research focuses on examining youth behavioral and socio-emotional outcomes as well as the development of resilience in the context of adversity.
 She is particularly interested in the influence of family and neighborhood context on positive youth development.
 She is the current lab coordinator at Youth Development Institute directed by Dr. Assaf Oshri.

 Interesting fact: Zehua is very good at badminton.
 She also has a penchant for vinegar-forward foods that are very spicy.